EliHei2/segger_dev/docs/user_guide/training.md

   --default_root_dir ./models/clean2
 ```

-This example submits a job to train the `segger` model on four GPUs with a batch size of 4 for both training and validation, utilizing 16-bit mixed precision.
+The `scripts/train_model.py` file can be found on the github repo.
+This example submits a job to train the `segger` model on 4 GPUs with a batch size of 4 for both training and validation, utilizing 16-bit mixed precision.